-A hypothetical example of emergence suggested by Bathaee, another American writer, involves an automated share-trading system designed to optimize profitable trades.
+trades.
 The share-trading system has a social media account to receive market information.
-On its own, the system learns to manipulate the stock market by timing the release of information through its social media account without regard to the truth or falsity of the information, which it cannot determine.59 emergent behaviour, it appears the system was originally programmed to calculate average income in this manner.
+On its own, the system learns to manipulate the stock market by timing the release of information through its social media account without regard to the truth or falsity of the information, which it cannot determine.63 This hypothetical example may be compared with the results of a recent experiment in which a well-known large language model was tested in a simulated insider trading scenario, having been instructed to make profitable trades.
+The outcome makes Bathaee's hypothetical stock-manipulating AI appear realistic, as the AI model exhibited strategically deceptive behaviour without being instructed or trained to do so.64

 These examples of negative emergence involve economic loss or loss of opportunity on discriminatory grounds.
-When artificial intelligence controls a physical device such as a robot, the possibility also arises of emergent behaviour causing physical harm.60
+When artificial intelligence controls a physical device such as a robot, the possibility also arises of emergent behaviour causing physical harm.65